 Automation should move the work forward without hiding the decision path.

-Folium builds automation around business pressure: the slow, risky, expensive, exposed, or staff-heavy work that needs a safer operating lane.
+Folium builds automation around business pressure: the slow, risky, expensive, exposed, or staff-heavy work that needs a safer service lane.

 Buyer search intent